YuChaoGithub/Knights-Rubbish/build_log.md

 * Created artworks for Steam Store.
 * Branched for Steam distribution.

+***Steam Build**

+* Toggling Steam overlay will pause the game.
+* Integrated achievements.
+Tired.
+* Can't find a way to generate customized template, asking on Reddit.
+Hope to get an answer soon.

 [Goals]
 * Nov 18: 2P full play through test.